Using the Kubernetes Protection service collection

 )

-response = falcon.GetHelmValuesYaml(cluster_name="string")
+response = falcon.GetHelmValuesYaml(cluster_name="string", is_self_managed_cluster=boolean)

 print(response)